Fanny Hill (album)

-Fanny Hill is the third studio album by the American all-woman rock group Fanny, released in February 1972 on Reprise.
-It was recorded at Apple Studios in London and reached No. 135 on the Billboard 200 charts.
-A single from the album, a cover of Marvin Gaye's "Ain't That Peculiar", hit the Billboard Hot 100.
-It is named after Fanny Hill, the 1748 erotic novel which was, in the 1960s, repeatedly prosecuted and republished.
+Fanny Hill is the third studio album by American rock band Fanny, released in February 1972 by Reprise Records.
+It was recorded at Apple Studios in London and reached No. 135 on the US Billboard 200 charts.
+A single from the album, a cover of Marvin Gaye's "Ain't That Peculiar", became a minor hit, peaking at number 85 on the US Billboard Hot 100.
+It is named after Fanny Hill, a 1748 erotic novel which was, in the 1960s, repeatedly prosecuted and republished.

 Background and recording

 By late 1971, Fanny had achieved some critical and commercial success, with the title track to the album Charity Ball reaching the Billboard top 40.

 Fanny Hill was recorded at Apple Studios in London and produced by Richard Perry.
 Former Beatles associate Geoff Emerick engineered the album.
 Regular Rolling Stones sidesmen Bobby Keys and Jim Price performed on several tracks, particularly the Stones-influenced "Borrowed Time".

 The opening track was a cover of Marvin Gaye's "Ain't That Peculiar", which was rearranged to include Latin-influenced percussion and a slide guitar solo from June Millington.
 It was released as a single, reaching No. 85 on the Billboard Hot 100.
 The group also covered the Beatles' "Hey Bulldog".
-Their arrangement included different lyrics to the original, which were reportedly approved by the Beatles.
+Their arrangement included different lyrics from the original, which were reportedly approved by the Beatles.